-How Quitting Smoking Lowers the Risk of Lung Cancer and Other Illnesses
+How Quitting Smoking Lowers Lung Cancer Risk and Other Illnesses

 Medically Reviewed by Joshua Muscat, PhD, MPH